MEET YOUR ALLERGIST

 If you feel like you’re always getting sick, with a cough or head congestion, it’s time to see an allergist.
 Often, the manifestations of asthma or sensitivities build up slowly over time.

-A visit to the allergist might include:
+A visit to the allergist might include

 Allergy testing.
 The allergist will usually perform tests to determine what allergens are involved.